2023 Solar Incentives Guide for Edinburg, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

 State & Local Solar Incentives